jlfaucher/builder/README.md

     Variables set for building with gcc or clang:
-    C_INCLUDE_PATH              List of directories in which to look for header files when preprocessing C files CPLUS_INCLUDE_PATH          List of directories in which to look for header files when preprocessing C++ files CXXFLAGS                    Flags for the C++ compiler
+    C_INCLUDE_PATH              List of directories in which to look for header files when preprocessing C files CPLUS_INCLUDE_PATH          List of directories in which to look for header files when preprocessing C++ files LIBRARY_PATH                List of directories in which to look for libraries when linking

+    Variables set for default make rules (see the output of make -p):
+    CXXFLAGS                    Flags for the C++ compiler
     CFLAGS                      Flags for the C compiler
     CPPFLAGS                    Flags for the preprocessor
     LDFLAGS                     Flags for the linker
-    LIBRARY_PATH                List of directories in which to look for libraries when linking

-    Variables set for building with Visual C++:
+    Variables set for building with cl (Visual C++):
     INCLUDE                     List of directories in which to look for header files when preprocessing files LIB                         List of directories in which to look for libraries when linking

+    Variables set for default nmake rules (see the output of nmake /p):
+    CXXFLAGS                    Flags used when compiling .cxx files CFLAGS                      Flags used when compiling .c or .cc files CPPFLAGS                    Flags used when compiling .cpp files

     Variables set for execution:
     DYLD_LIBRARY_PATH           MacOsX